 - a.
 Eligibility for Practice. - (1) You are eligible to practice if you are enrolled in a minimum full-time program of studies leading to a baccalaureate or equivalent degree as defined by the regulations of your school.
 If at any point you drop below full time you are unable to practice.
 [Bylaw 14.1.8.1] - (2) You are eligible to practice during the official vacation period immediately before initial enrollment, provided you have been accepted by your school for enrollment in a regular, full-time program of studies, you are no longer enrolled at your previous school and you are eligible under all school and NCAA requirements.
-[Bylaw 14.1.8.1.6.5] - (3) You also are eligible to practice while enrolled in less than a minimum fulltime program of studies if you are enrolled in the final semester or quarter of a baccalaureate program and your school certifies that you are carrying (for credit) the courses necessary to complete your degree requirements.
-[Bylaw 14.1.8.1.6.1] - b.
+[Bylaw 14.1.8.1.7.5] - (3) You also are eligible to practice while enrolled in less than a minimum fulltime program of studies if you are enrolled in the final semester or quarter of a baccalaureate or graduate degree program, or a minor or undergraduate certificate program and your school certifies that you are carrying (for credit) the courses necessary to complete your degree, minor or certificate program requirements.
+[Bylaw 14.1.8.1.7.1] - b.
 Eligibility for Competition. - (1) To be eligible to compete, you must: - (a) Have been admitted as a regularly enrolled, degree-seeking student according to the published entrance requirements of your school; - (b) Be in good academic standing according to the standards of your school; and - (c) Be enrolled in at least a minimum full-time program of studies leading to baccalaureate or the equivalent (not less than 12-semester or quarter hours) and maintain satisfactory progress toward that degree, be enrolled in a full-time graduate or professional degree program (as defined by the school for all graduate students) or be enrolled and seeking a second baccalaureate degree.
-[Bylaws 14.01.2, 14.1.8.1 and 14.1.8.1.6.2]
+[Bylaws 14.01.2, 14.1.7.1, 14.1.8.1 and 14.1.8.1.7.2]